In this update

 We’ve added diagnostics for setting unknown fields of classes

-We’ve added diagnostics for accessing private or protected class members when you shouldn’t have access to them.
+class members when you shouldn’t have access to them.

 Private members are available in the class that defined them.
 Protected members are available in the class that defined them, and all sub classes.

-We’ve added true, false, and invalid to completion items when appropriate. image
+to completion items when appropriate.

-We now ensure that function parameters are included in completion results, even if you’re at the end of the function block. private and protected class members only are included in completion results when they are accessible
+We now ensure that function parameters are included in completion results, even if you’re at the end of the function block. private

-Remove Parser.references
+Parser.references

-We’ve completely removed the Parser.references collection from BrighterScript.
+collection from BrighterScript.
 Historically, this was used to improve performance for plugins.
-However, the AST walking logic is significantly faster now, and we have much better patterns and AST detection mechanisms, so we have decided to eliminate Parser.references.
+However, the AST walking logic is significantly faster now, and we have much better patterns and AST detection mechanisms, so we have decided to eliminate Parser.references

 We’ve removed it because it causes confusion for plugins when trying to figure out how to properly make AST edits.
-Often an AST edit wouldn’t update the Parser.references collection and thus making future plugin modifications complicated or out of sync.
+Often an AST edit wouldn’t update the Parser.references

 If you’re using this in your plugin, please consider switching to an AST walk function to find these items.

-Renamed File interface to BscFile
+interface to BscFile

-When the file API first landed, we had been using the interface name File.
+.
 However, there’s already a global interface with that name in TypeScript, which caused lots of confusion when writing plugins.
-To mitigate this, we have renamed our interface BscFile.
-TypeScript will correctly prompt for imports when using this interface, and it no longer collides with the global interface.
+To mitigate this, we have renamed our interface BscFile

-We fixed a bug where a const and a function are not allowed to have the same name across different namespaces.
+and a function are not allowed to have the same name across different namespaces.
 This is now supported (as expected).

-XML fields with type="color" can now accept strings or integers.
+can now accept strings or integers.

-We updated BrighterScript’s internal understanding of <interface> function and field entries as defined here: https://developer.roku.com/docs/references/scenegraph/xml-elements/interface.md#attributes
+function and field entries as defined here: https://developer.roku.com/docs/references/scenegraph/xml-elements/interface.md#attributes

-We also fixed a bug with the way type="array" was handled, so that should no longer be causing diagnostics when used correctly.
+was handled, so that should no longer be causing diagnostics when used correctly.

-We’ve added a new method on AstNode called .findChildren() to support finding all nodes of a specific type (like namespaces, classes, consts, etc).
+to support finding all nodes of a specific type (like namespaces, classes, consts, etc).
 The matcher is just a function, so the evaluation can work for anything.

 We’ve made some large changes to the structure of the BrighterScript readme: